-169. Criminal exploitation of children is a geographically widespread form of harm that is a typical feature of serious violence and county lines criminal activity: drug networks or gangs groom and
+178. Criminal exploitation of children is a geographically widespread form of harm that is a typical feature of serious violence and county lines criminal activity: drug networks or gangs groom and

-- exploit children and young people to carry drugs and money from urban areas to suburban and rural areas, market and seaside towns. - 170.
-Key to identifying potential involvement in serious violence/county lines are missing episodes in education, a change in friendships or relationships with older individuals or groups, significant decline in performance, signs of self-harm or significant change in wellbeing, signs of assault or unexplained injuries, drug or alcohol misuse, missing for periods of time or regularly home late.
-Unexplained gifts or new possessions are also indicators of children being involved with individuals associated with criminal networks or gangs. - 171.
+- 179. Key to identifying potential involvement in serious violence/county lines are missing episodes in education, a change in friendships or relationships with older individuals or groups, significant decline in performance, signs of self-harm or significant change in wellbeing, signs of assault or unexplained injuries, drug or alcohol misuse, missing for periods of time or regularly home late.
+Unexplained gifts or new possessions are also indicators of children being involved with individuals associated with criminal networks or gangs. - 180.
 When the victim may have been trafficked for the purpose of transporting drugs, like other forms of abuse and exploitation, county lines exploitation can affect: - any child or young person (male or female) under the age of 18 years, even if the activity appears consensual.
-The perpetrators may well be part of a group; single/mixed sex - any vulnerable adult over the age of 18 years - 172.
+The perpetrators may well be part of a group; single/mixed sex - any susceptible adult over the age of 18 years - 181.
 Child exploitation is typified by some form of power imbalance in favour of those perpetrating the exploitation.
 Whilst age may be the most obvious, this power imbalance can also be due to a range of other factors including gender, cognitive ability, physical strength, status, and access to economic or other resources (Keeping children safe in education, DfE 2021).